Introduction to Chart Patterns -Chart patterns indicate probabilities, not certainties

 - Reliability: 5/10

-■ Spot Patterns on high timeframes (Daily and higher)
+✅ Spot Patterns on High Timeframes (Daily and Higher)

 Sources:

-- Probabilities for all the above charts patterns by Thomas Bulkowski: http://thepatternsite.com/
+- Probabilities for all the above charts patterns by Thomas Bulkowski: https://thepatternsite.com

 ■ Chart Patterns & Probabilities

-by George Protonotarios for TradingCenter
+by George Protonotarios for TradingCenter (c)

 You are not allowed to publish, reproduce, translate, merge, sell, rent, or distribute any content on this website (TradingCenter).
 You are not also allowed to create a derivative work or utilize framing techniques to enclose any content on this website (TradingCenter).